duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

-## Adding Your Spice to the AnswerBar
+## Adding Your Spice to the DuckDuckGo AnswerBar

-`Spice.add()` is the most important Spice function and it's used to add your Spice to the AnswerBar.
-However, this function is capable of much more than simply showing your Spice result.
-For example, it can also help you ensure the relevancy and order of results and it enables you to configure the templates your Spice will use.
-This document provides an in-depth overview of how you can use `Spice.add()` to make sure your Instant Answer is excellent.
+Once your Instant Answer has been triggered, and the API request has returned a response to the client, the final step is to display your results onscreen.

+This is done by the Spice frontend callback function, [covered in the basic tutorial](https://duck.co/duckduckhack/spice_basic_tutorial#npm-spice-frontend-javascript).
+The most important part of this callback is calling `Spice.add()`.
+This function adds your Spice to the AnswerBar.

+This function is powerful and gives you a lot of control over how your results' appearance, context, and user interactions.
+This document provides an in-depth overview of all that `Spice.add()` allows you to do.

-## Spice.add Properties Overview
+## `Spice.add()` Properties Overview

 ```javascript
 Spice.add({